Tropical surface singularities: The classification

 We assume as before that $m_a=(0,0,0)$, $m_b=(0,0,1)$ and $m_c=(0,0,2)$.
 Recall that we can project $P$ to the $(x,y)$-plane and obtain three triangles $T$, $T'$ and $T''$ as in Figure \ref{fig:TT'T''}.
 The midpoint is $(0,0)$.
 Denote the coordinates of the three vertices by $(r_1,s_1)$, $(r_2,s_2)$ and $(r_3,s_3)$.
 Let us use the tropical polynomial to solve for the coordinates $(x,y,z)$ of the three vertices dual to $\Delta_1$, $\Delta_2$, and $\Delta_3$.
 By assumption the heights associated to the lattice points satisfy $u_{m_a}=u_{m_b}=u_{m_c}$ and $u_{m_d}=u_{m_e}=u_{m_f}$, and we set $u=u_{m_a}-u_{m_d}$.
 For any $i=1,2,3$, the equation $u+z=u$ has to be satisfied, so any of the three vertices has $z$-coordinate $0$.
 In fact, the whole triangle dual to the circuit satisfies $z=0$.
 So we only have to solve for the $(x,y)$-coordinates of the vertices.
 For any choice of $(i,j)=(1,2), (2,3)$ or $(3,1)$, the vertex dual to the polytope which projects to the triangle spanned by $(0,0)$, $(r_i,s_i)$ and $(r_j,s_j)$ has to satisfy the equations $u=r_ix+s_iy$ and $u=r_jx+s_jy$, which are solved by $(x,y)=\frac{1}{r_is_j-s_ir_j}\cdot (s_ju-s_iu,r_iu-r_ju)$.
 Now assign to each of the vertices the area of the projection of the dual polytope, i.e.\ $(r_is_j-s_ir_j)$, as weight.
 Then it follows that the weighted sum of the three vertices is $(0,0,0)$, i.e.\ the singular point.
 Thus, the singular point tropicalises precisely to the \emph{weighted barycenter} of the triangle dual to the circuit.
 Figure \ref{fig:baricenter} depicts this situation for the case that the projection is the triangle $T_3$ of Figure \ref{fig:latticetrianglesoneintpt}.

 If the subdivision locally around the circuit contains further lattice points, the local picture may look more complicated.
 However, the circuit $\{m_a,m_b,m_c\}$ is still dual to a polygon $Q$ in the $\{z=0\}$-plane.
 Moreover, in the subdivision there will still be polytopes which contain $\conv(m_a,m_c,m_d)$ respectively $\conv(m_a,m_c,m_e)$ respectively $\conv(m_a,m_c,m_f)$ as a facet.
 Therefore, the polygon $Q$ will have three edges dual to these facets.
-If one computes the intersection points of the lines through these edges, one gets three points $A$, $B$, and $C$ which would be dual to the polytopes $\Delta_i$, and the tropicalisation of the singular point is still the weighted sum of these three points, see Figure \ref{fig:baricenter2}.
+If one computes the intersection points of the lines through these edges, one gets three points $A$, $B$, and $C$ which would be dual to the polytopes $\Delta_i$.
+This extension of the cell forms a virtual triangular cell, and the tropicalisation of the singular point is still the weighted sum of the three points $A$, $B$ and $C$, see Figure \ref{fig:baricenter2}.

 \begin{example} A concrete example for this behaviour is the singular point $H=(-1,-1,0)$ on the tropical surface in Example \ref{ex-thomas}.
 We have seen in Remark \ref{rem:ex-thomas} which weight class corresponds to the point $H=(-1,-1,0)$.
 We have